jordiqui/SirioC/README.md

 middlegame and endgame phases, and a small tempo bonus favors the side to move.
 The NNUE accumulator infrastructure is wired through the board state, enabling fast inference once the NNUE evaluator is connected.
-Until incremental NNUE updates land, the classical evaluation remains the default.
-Placeholder `.nnue` network files are bundled so the UCI options resolve to real files even though full neural evaluation is not yet implemented.
+Until incremental NNUE updates land, the classical evaluation remains the default, but lightweight text-based `.nnue` networks now ship with the engine so the UCI `UseNNUE` option immediately loads a simple neural blend on start-up.

 ### Engine influences